pepebe/contentblocks_cookbook/anchornav/README.md

 **Note:** It might be better for you to duplicate the heading template and use the copy for your all of your changes.

 ## Template your anchornav
 Templating is very easy.
-You write a chunk for used for displaying each anchorlink and a wrapper where all the chunks will be filled in.
+You write a chunk used for displaying each anchorlink and a wrapper where all the chunks will be filled in.

 ### Chunk: contentblocks_anchornav_tpl
 ```